sarpowsky/PityPal/README.md

   - Guaranteed pity
   - "Capturing Radiance" mechanic (10% chance to get featured character when losing 50/50)

+### Viewing Leaks
+- Access the latest leaks for upcoming banners, characters, and events
+- Information is regularly updated via Firebase Remote Config
+- Data is cached for offline viewing

 ## 🧪 Technical Details

 PityPal is built with: